Praying with Complete Confidence

 “Likewise, the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.”
 Romans 8:26

-Paul is explaining to the church at Rome what the problem in prayer really is, he says, “we don’t know what to pray’.
+Paul is explaining to the church in Rome what the problem in prayer really is, he says, “we don’t know what to pray".
 Do not miss he includes himself!
 The apostle admits that even he does not know what to pray.

 The Bible tells us that this is our infirmity, or weakness, not that we do not know how to pray, but that we do not know what to pray.
 But there is help on the way, verse 26 says, “the Spirit helps”!